CryptoMartingaleLover/Week_5_HW/README.md

 # Unit 5 - Financial Planning

-This homework assignment can be found in the github repository 'Week 5 HW' -> 'Week5 API HW' -> 'financial-planner.ipynb'.
+This homework assignment can be found in the github repository 'Week 5 HW' -> 'Week5 API HW' -> 'Starter Code' -> 'financial-planner.ipynb'.

 Below is the activity prompt provided by the instructor.
 In summary, we were to run a series of analyses on a retirement portfolio and subsequent Monte Carlo simulations pertaining to data imported via API.